OUR PEOPLE

 Overview

-Dr. Nguyen founded the HEARTY lab (https://heartylab.ucsf.edu).
-Her lab's mission is to provide actionable insights and novel solutions to reduce substance use and promote public well-being.
+Dr. Nguyen founded the HEARTY Lab, which is dedicated to generating actionable insights and impactful solutions to reduce substance use and promote public health.

-Dr. Nguyen founded the HEARTY lab (https://heartylab.ucsf.edu).
-Her lab's mission is to provide actionable insights and novel solutions to reduce substance use and promote public well-being.
+Dr. Nguyen founded the HEARTY Lab, which is dedicated to generating actionable insights and impactful solutions to reduce substance use and promote public health.